LastLeaf/fw.mpa/README.md

 The first argument of `pg.rpc` is the path of the rpc file and the function need to call in this file.

-You can also make server side RPC requests with `fw.rpc(...)` when framework is fully loaded.
+You can also make server side RPC requests with `conn.rpc(...)` when framework is fully loaded.

 ### Server Modules ###